-The Part Time and Adjunct Faculty Achievement Award for Adjunct adjunct and Part-part-tTime Facultyfaculty, which includes a \$500 monetary award, exists to recognize excellence in teaching.
+The Part Time and Adjunct Faculty Achievement Award for Adjunct and Part Time Faculty, which includes a \$500 monetary award, exists to recognize excellence in teaching.
 Adjunct and part time instructors who have taught for the College for at least three years and who have averaged at least eight credits per year over the three years immediately preceding, and including the year of the nomination are eligible.